fnds/fnds.github.io/quotes.md

+The greatest enemy of knowledge isn't ignorance, it is the illusion of knowledge.
+-- Daniel J. Boorstin

 If you haven’t read hundreds of books, you are functionally illiterate, and you will be incompetent, because your personal experience alone aren’t broad enough to sustain you.
 -- General James “Mad Dog” Mattis